inductiva/inductiva/docs-sources/opensees/ida-at-scale/sections/section1.md

         print(f"Processing ii={ii}, EQfactor={EQfactor:.2f}")
         max_time = records_duration[ii-1]

-        #Place where the rendered simulation files will be placed
+        #Folder where the rendered simulation files will be placed
         input_dir_folder = r"/Path/to/Tutorial/Files/inputFiles"

         #Render the templates into simulation files with